Lhfcws/YaH3C-mini-osx/README.md

 		yah3c

 4. If you want to logout, just feel free to kill the `yah3c` daemon.
+(I'm sorry there's a bug here and I'll fix it later.)

-		yah3c stop
+		# yah3c stop (not supported)
+		ps -ef | grep yah3c
+		sudo kill #process_id

 5. If you want to login with a new user: